 - Anyone entering the buildings after hours MUST sign in and out outside reception.

 - The Reading Room will be closed except when it is being used as a classroom/workroom.

-- The Fitness Centre will only open to boarding students with supervision and a schedule that only allows members of the same cohort to use the Fitness Room at the same time.
+- The Fitness Centre will be open to students with supervision and a schedule that only allows members of the same cohort to use the Fitness Room at the same time.
 Occupancy is limited to 7 people, including the supervisor.